alexsnow348/learning-notes/learning-notes/deutsch-lernen/täglich-lerne/2026-03-01-Verkaufsgespräche.md

 - Es lohnt sich. - it is worth it.
 - Wozu braucht man das? - Why do you need that?
 ![[Pasted image 20260301183053.png]]

+- Es wäre schön,  ( It would be nice,)
+- Mein Traum wäre,..